gewebe/SyliusProductDepositPlugin/README.md

 ## Features

- * Store individual deposit fees for each product variant and channel
+ * Store individual deposit fees with tax rates for each product variant and channel
  * The deposit is displayed on the product detail page
  * At shopping cart / checkout / order the total unit price inclusive deposit is displayed.